Symmetries for the gKPZ equation via multi-indices: Introduction

-In dimension one, the study of the chain rule started with \cite{Bru} where the dimension is derived formally for space-time white noise.
-Let us also mention \cite{wong} where the Itô product is recovered for the multiplicative stochastic heat equation and \cite{Bel20} where an Itô formula with KPZ type non-linearities is derived for the additive stochastic heat equation.
-It turns out that if one wants to preserve this crucial property of injectivity, one has to replace decorated trees with a new combinatorial set called multi-indices.
-They have been introduced in the context of singular SPDEs in \cite{OSSW} for studying quasilinear equations.
-Since then, works related to multi-indices have appeared both on the analytical/probabilistic side and the algebraic side in \cite{LOT,LOTT,BK23,JZ,BL23,BD23,Li23,GT,GMZ24,BH24}.
-For comprehensive surveys on multi-indices, interested readers can refer to \cite{LO23,OST,BOT24}.
-Multi-indices have appeared in different forms in previous works.
-In \cite{DL}, the authors characterise the free Novikov algebra with multi-indices.
-In numerical analysis in \cite{MV16}, the authors used composition maps for characterising affine equivariant methods.
-These composition maps are connected to multi-indices (see also \cite{BEFH24} where multi-indice B-series are introduced and this connection is made explicit).
+It turns out that to preserve the crucial property of injectivity, one must replace decorated trees with a new combinatorial set called \emph{multi‑indices}.
+Multi‑indices were introduced in the context of singular SPDEs in \cite{OSSW} for studying quasilinear equations.
+Since then, works involving multi‑indices have appeared both on the analytical/probabilistic and algebraic sides \cite{LOT,LOTT,BK23,JZ,BL23,BD23,Li23,GT,GMZ24,BH24}.
+For comprehensive surveys on multi‑indices, we refer the interested reader to \cite{LO23,OST,BOT24}.

+Multi‑indices have appeared in various forms in earlier literature.
+In \cite{DL}, the authors characterize the free Novikov algebra using multi‑indices.
+In numerical analysis, the authors of \cite{MV16} used composition maps to characterize affine‑equivariant methods; these maps are connected to multi‑indices (see also \cite{BEFH24}, where multi‑index $B$-series are introduced and this connection is made explicit).

-For intermediate dimensions (between one and high), no nice combinatorial set is known that will preserve injectivity and will have nice algebraic properties as multi-indices and decorated trees for constructing solutions of singular SPDEs.
-Therefore, we omit this case in the summary of the various results.
-We can now state our main theorem involving multi-indices for the gKPZ equation.
+For intermediate dimensions (between one and high), no combinatorial set is known that preserves injectivity while retaining the nice algebraic properties that multi‑indices and decorated trees offer for constructing solutions to singular SPDEs.
+Therefore, we omit this case in the summary of results that follows.
+We can now state our main theorem, which employs multi‑indices for the generalized KPZ equation.